puppetlabs/horsewhisperer/README.md

 **action_name:** The name of the action.
 This name will always be used to refer to the action during the life of your application.

 **arity:** Arity is the amount of parameters expected by the action.
 Arity can either be a positive or negative integer, both being interpreted slightly differently.
-A positive integer means that the action expects *exactly* that many parameters (if arity is passed as 3 then we will attempt to pass exactly 3 paramters to the action.)
+A positive integer means that the action expects *exactly* that many parameters (if arity is passed as 3 then we will attempt to pass exactly 3 parameters to the action.)
 If arity is negative it means that the action expects *at least* that many parameters (if arity is passed as -3 it means that we will attempt to pass at least 3 parameters to the action, but all parameters will be processed and passed until either **the end of ARGV** or **a delimiting symbol** is reached.)

 **chainable:** This boolean value defines whether an action can be chained with other actions or not.